OzGav/ma-docs/music_assistant.markdown

 ## Notes

-- Any HA players added to MA will appear duplicated as the MA version of the player is created.
+- Any Home Assistant players added to Music Assistant will appear duplicated as the MA version of the player is created.
 The original HA player can be hidden if desired.